-Assignment(s)

-Final paper

-Academic skills, Research skills, methods, statistics, Writing, Internship
+Teaching methods: Assignment(s), Lecture(s) Assessment methods: Final paper Keywords: Academic skills, Research skills, methods, statistics, writing, Internship Faculty of Psychology and Neuroscience

 Research Internship Graded

 During the second part of the one-year master's program (from period 3 onwards), students conduct a research internship that involves 1) writing of a research proposal, and preparing and planning of the research project, 2) conducting the research project, and 3) analyzing the results of the research project.
 This work will result in an individually written 4) master's thesis.